Tuesday, December 16

 "Steve Austin, astronaut.
 A man barely alive.
 Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to make the world's first bionic man.
 Steve Austin will be that man.
 Better than he was before.
 Better... stronger... faster."

 The opening credits on The Six Million Dollar Man shook my world every Sunday night in the mid 1970s.
 My eyes gaped as Steve bent steel or jumped tall hedges.
-It made sense that he was launched from a torpedo hole into the Pacific to prevent a planet-destroying weapon being built on a deserted island.
+It made sense that he was launched from a submarine into the Pacific to prevent a planet-destroying weapon being built on a deserted island.
 The "nyosynthetic" (advanced bionic) sasquatch - created by an alien colony hiding on Earth in the Pacific Northwest - required a double Bigfoot episode and a "to be continued" still-frame - Game on !!

 Catalina Strait